 Funders are joining Crossref to register their grants so that they can more easily and accurately track the outputs connected to the research they support.

 Once you’re a member, registering grants with us means giving us information about each awarded grant, including a DOI which uniquely and persistently identifies each record.
 You can use the grant registration form or direct XML deposit methods to deposit and update grant metadata.
-This section focuses on grants, but research funders can also register other content types such as reports, data, and working papers.
+This section focuses on grants, but research funders can also register other record types such as reports, data, and working papers.

 Decide which grants to register first, as you get into the swing of things.
 For example, pilot a particular country, or area of support.
 It’s better to start with newly-awarded grants, and then move on to older or long-running awards - these are cheaper to register, and are more likely to have produced research papers, so they’re great for demonstrating the full potential of connected research metadata.